Jtown010/household-gnomes/README.md

 # household-gnomes
-Landing page, common household gnomes
+Landing page, common household gnomes.
 This is a project from The Odin Project using html and css to create a landing page from a fictional website.